Spotted Gum is easily one of the most popular Australian flooring timbers on the market, and for very good reason—it is absolutely beautiful.

-If you happen to have a Spotted Gum floor you can consider yourself very lucky.
-It has a colour found nowhere else in the flooring world, and a hardness only found in some of the most exotic timbers overseas.
+If you already have a Spotted Gum floor, consider yourself lucky.
+It possesses a rich color palette found nowhere else in the flooring world, backed by a natural hardness that rivals the most exotic timbers overseas.
+If you're building a new home, put Spotted Gum high on your wishlist.
+You will never regret it.

 This beautiful Queensland Spotted Gum floor was a bit of a mess from the previous sanding effort... right down to having polyurethane all over the skirtings, the kitchen and up the walls.
 And, the owners lived with it like that for years.